KPCA Programs & Personalities

 Sunday 7 – 9 pm

-Andrew Culler bring you an “experimentally-leaning music with the frequent non-commercial non-sequitur.
+Andrew Culler bring you “experimentally-leaning music with the frequent non-commercial non-sequitur.
 Celebrating abstract compositions, weird noises, outsider arts, and the occasional ethnographic journey.”
 Andrew is a veteran DJ from WZBC and KALX.

 The Midnight Skeptic